ec363/parsleyapp/inst/md/guide.md

 Step 6 allows you to check your Metadata.

-> Make sure a metadata file in the correct format has been uploaded above.
+> Make sure a metadata file in the stated (tidy/matrix) format has been uploaded above (unless you selected to skip the metadata).

+> **Tidy format metadata** should be displayed in the Metadata tab with the column names in bold.
+Make sure the 'well' column of the file contains entries for each well in the Cropped Data (in exactly the same notation).

+> **Matrix format metadata** should be displayed in the Metadata tab with non-specific column names (e.g. V1, V2 or '...1', '...2').
+Each variable should be displayed as an 8-row by 12-column grid (for 96-well plates), or similarly for other plate sizes, with the variable name in the top left corner of the grid, and with consecutive variables entered below one another separated by a single blank row.

 Click View Metadata to check the Metadata is correct.
-Guidance is provided in the [Metadata section of this Guide](#stepB).
-Check that your Metadata contains a column called 'well' and that the well labels in that column exactly matches the well labels in your Cropped Data.
+Further guidance is provided in the [Metadata section of this Guide](#stepB).
 Metadata can be cleared and re-uploaded if necessary using the section on the top right.

 <img src="www/36_step6_viewmeta.png" style="width:700px; border: 1px solid gray;">
 <br><br>